-Cloud Computing 101: The Truth Behind the Top 10 Cloud Myths
+Cloud Adoption 101: The Truth Behind the Top 10 Cloud Myths

 Cloud computing is here to stay.
 Gartner predicts that in the next five years, the cloud services industry will grow at nearly three times the rate of overall IT services.
 But that doesn’t mean cloud myths don’t persist.